Name as it appears on the ballot: William (B.J.) Lawson

 Occupation & employer: Congressional Candidate (none)

-1. What do you believe are the most important issues facing your U.S. House district, the state of North Carolina and the nation?
+1. What do you see as the most important issues facing North Carolina and the nation?
 If elected, what are your top three priorities in addressing those issues?

 Washington has proven more corrupt and less effective as it has consolidated power and grown tremendously over the past several decades.
 It is time to transition to a federal government that focuses on the specific duties enumerated in our Constitution.

-Instead of always giving more power to Washington, and always looking to Washington for help, it is time to keep more resources in our state and localities to address our challenges.
-We cannot keep sending more money and power to Washington for the pleasure of lobbyists and bureaucrats and expect better results.
+Instead of always giving more power to Washington, and always looking to Washington for “help”, it is time to keep more resources in our communities to address our challenges.
+We cannot keep sending more money and power to Washington for the pleasure of lobbyists, bureaucrats, and bailouts and expect better results.

 My first priority is to fix our broken economy.
-Instead of printing more money for stimulus packages, we must balance our budget, stop pretending we can afford to police the world at our expense, and eliminate corporate welfare and unconstitutional spending that benefits special interests.
+Instead of borrowing and printing more money for bailouts and “stimulus” packages, we must balance our budget, stop pretending we can afford to police the world at our expense, and eliminate corporate welfare and unconstitutional spending that benefits special interests.
 We must eliminate the IRS and its 67,000 pages of job-killing regulations that punish productivity, entrepreneurship, saving, and investment.
-Instead, we should consider a uniform, progressive national sales tax such as the FairTax.
-We must also eliminate overreaching and counterproductive regulations such as Sarbanes Oxley that drive jobs and investment overseas.
-We must also provide choices in our monetary system so that American workers and savers are not trapped in a paper currency that is losing its purchasing power at an alarming rate.
-(Its not that groceries are more valuable, your dollars just buy fewer groceries.)
+We must also eliminate overreaching and counterproductive regulations such as Sarbanes Oxley that drive jobs and investment overseas, while being ignored by our largest financial institutions and the federal government itself.
+We must also provide choices in our monetary system so that American workers and savers are not trapped in a paper currency that is subject to monopoly control by a secretive and unaccountable Federal Reserve.

 My next priority is to reform health care by taking it back from corporate and government bureaucracies, and retuning it to patients and providers.
 Government subsidies and regulations have promoted the interests of big drug and insurance companies and managed care providers while increasing costs, limiting choices, and leaving far too many without coverage.
-Our current system is better termed corporatecare than healthcare, and neither patients nor doctors are happy with the results.
-Health care reform is also essential to revitalizing the economy, as soaring health care costs are squeezing businesses and consumers alike and reducing the competitiveness of the U.S. economy in a global market.
+Our current system is better termed “corporatecare” than healthcare, and neither patients nor doctors are happy with the results.
+True health care reform that puts control back in the hands of patients and providers is required to revitalize the economy, as soaring health care costs are squeezing businesses and consumers alike and reducing the competitiveness of the U.S. economy in a global market.

 As a physician and neurosurgery resident, I experienced firsthand the challenges of our current healthcare system.
 I left practice in 2001 to start a hospital software company specifically to make physicians more efficient, and patient care safer.
 These two experiences gave me a wealth of experience studying human nature, defining and solving problems, and working collaboratively to achieve results.